Sebastianhju/Runeterra-5e/Rules/Ultimates.md

 If it's an ally of yours, they gain temporary hit points equal to five times your proficiency bonus and can exit to a space within 10 feet of you at any time.

 If it's an enemy, their hit points are reduced to zero after two turns.
-They can attempt to escape as an action on their turn, making a successfull strength saving throw, dc equals 18+ proficiency bonus.
+They can attempt to escape as an action on their turn, making a successfull strength saving throw, dc 18 + proficiency bonus.
 If the target escapes early, they take 6d8 acid damage.